Friðrik Ólafsson: FIDE president

-Personal life
+Personal life and death

-In life outside of chess, Friðrik is married and has two adult daughters.
+In life outside of chess, Friðrik was married and had two adult daughters.

 Prior to 1974, when he became a chess professional, he worked as a lawyer at the Icelandic Ministry of Justice.
-After the FIDE presidency in 1982, Olafsson was appointed Secretary to the Icelandic Parliament.
+After the FIDE presidency in 1982, Friðrik was appointed secretary to the Icelandic Parliament.

+Friðrik died in the palliative care unit of the National University Hospital, on 4 April 2025, at the age of 90.